turcotronics/RbRemo1/README.md

  without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+ The names of Turcotronics, Robello and TuT may not be used to endorse or promote products derived from this software without specific prior written permission.

  The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.